MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/code-analysis-for-drivers-overview.md

 ## <span id="Code_Analysis_warnings"></span><span id="code_analysis_warnings"></span><span id="CODE_ANALYSIS_WARNINGS"></span>Code Analysis warnings

 The Code Analysis tool uses a rule-based model to identify errors in the program or driver code.
 Each rule is associated with a warning that is reported if the Code Analysis tool detects a violation of the rule.
 For detailed information about the driver-specific warnings, see [Code Analysis for Drivers Warnings](prefast-for-drivers-warnings.md).
-For information about the core set of warnings that the Code Analysis tool in Visual Studio Ultimate 2012 reports, see [Code Analysis Warnings](http://go.microsoft.com/fwlink/p/?linkid=226853).
+For information about the core set of warnings that the Code Analysis tool in Visual Studio reports, see [Code Analysis Warnings](http://go.microsoft.com/fwlink/p/?linkid=226853).

 ## <span id="Annotations"></span><span id="annotations"></span><span id="ANNOTATIONS"></span>Annotations